Working With More Than One Doctor

 - Try to schedule doctor visits and tests on the same day and in the same part of town.
 This will help you save time and will be more convenient.

 - Ask your doctors or their staff how long visits will take, including time in the waiting room.
-Knowing what to expect can ease worry about the time you spend on your health care.
+Knowing what to expect can ease your feelings about the time you spend on your health care.

 - Ask your doctors to share your test results with you and the other doctors.
 You don't want to have to do the same test twice or wait for days while one doctor asks for the results of a test from another doctor.

 Having more than one health problem can be confusing.
 You may have problems understanding what you're supposed to do for each health problem.

 - One doctor may suggest a high protein diet for COPD (chronic obstructive pulmonary disease), while another may want you to limit protein.

 - You may be told to use corticosteroid medicines for COPD, but also to avoid them because you have diabetes.